Portfolio optimisation with options: Modelling option dependence with copulas

 Provided that~$\psi$ is smooth enough, then from~\eqref{eq:CopulaDensity} we have an analytical expression for the copula density function $\cop(\cdot)$, which will prove useful for Maximum Likelihood Estimation:

 for all $\uu=(u_1,\ldots,n_n)\in\RR^n$ such that $\psi'\left(\psi^{-1}\left(u_{j}\right)\right)\ne 0$.
 Archimedean copulas are one-parameter models and are most commonly used to model bivariate distributions.
-These $n$-dimensional models can then be linked together with Vine copulas, as discussed in below, to model returns and dependence in higher dimensions.
+These $n$-dimensional models can then be linked together with Vine copulas, as discussed below, to model returns and dependence in higher dimensions.
 For the rest of the paper, unless explicitly stated we will be focusing on two-dimensional Archimedean copulas.
 Should we model~$m$ stocks, we would have $\frac{m(m-1)}{2}$ bivariate Archimedean copulas and the same number of parameters, which scales as $\mathcal{O}(m^2)$, so unless the portfolio gets very large, we should not suffer from issues with dimensionality.
 There are many Archimedean copulas, which can even be mixed together to form new copulas to model all kinds of interesting dependence structures~\cite[Chapter 4]{nelsen2007introduction}.
-Table~\ref{tab:ArchimCopulas} gathers the most important ones.
+We also refer to~\cite{nagler2019model} for further examples of parametric pair-copulas in the context of portfolio risk.
+Table~\ref{tab:ArchimCopulas} gathers three important copulas, on which we shall focus from now on.
 For each of them, a parameter~$\theta$ decides the strength of dependence between the two variables, and will be analysed later when fitting to data.